jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

  plot = []

 This section specifies tasks that are to be carried out every 12 hours when 'live logging' or running an hourly cron job.
 Use it for things that don't change very often, such as monthly graphs.
+The tasks are done at your day end hour, and 12 hours later.

 ``services`` is a list of 'services' to upload data to.
 Each one listed must have a configuration file in ``pywws/services/``.
 See :doc:`../api/pywws.toservice` for more detail.